Natural-air corn drying in the upper Midwest

 Mold spores can cause short- and long-term health problems.
 To work safely around moldy grain, wear a dust mask or respirator that is capable of filtering mold spores.
 Single-strap, disposable dust masks will not filter mold spores; at a minimum, tight-fitting, two-strap masks are necessary to be safe.

-Get a copy of Safe Storage and Handling of Grain, FO-0830, from the Minnesota Extension Service for more complete safety recommendations.
+Get a copy of Safe Storage and Handling of Grain, FO-0830, from the Minnesota Extension for more complete safety recommendations.

 What are the advantages of natural-air drying?